 Building a New Home

-The alternative, of course, is building a house from the ground up.
+The alternative, of course, is building a house from the ground up hiring a home builder company.
 This requires buying or leasing a plot of land and all new materials.
 Neither of these things is really a sustainable choice, but the green strengths come from the choices you can make during the build.

-Starting from scratch will allow you to make sustainability a consideration in every decision, and purchasing buildings insurance at the outset will protect your investment.
-You’ll be able to:
+Starting from scratch will allow you to make sustainability a consideration in every decision.

 - Choose a green builder who understands how to make sustainability a priority.